 You've seen it all: car accidents, clueless tourists, and pedestrians jaywalking into dangerous situations.
 If you're lucky, you've come out of these situations unscathed and wiser, and you're ready to move on up to the next level in your career.
 Here are some ways to up your resume game as a transportation professional.

-1. First, identify what kind of transport you’re interested in.
+1. Identify what kind of transport you're interested in